 - Lumiform’s system covers physical assets, people, and processes flexibly, so it’s adaptable across every industry, from manufacturing and construction to hospitality.
 It also comes with additional collaboration tools, such as third-party assignments.

 Testify has a distinct test object system for mapping assets such as machines and components with detailed traceability.
-Combined with automatic sensor input and two-way ERP integrations, it streamlines quality tracking and makes data easier to manage.
+Combined with automatic sensor input and measuring equipment management, it streamlines quality tracking and makes data easier to manage.
+This makes it a good fit if you’re looking for a broader platform to digitize your quality management processes, especially for the shop floor.